Class Five News

 • 5/20/26: LS Closing Celebration @ 8:45am in Lowe Theater

-Our first Maverick Madness Spirit Day will be on Friday, September 12th.
+Our next Maverick Madness Spirit Day will be on Thursday, April 2nd.
 Students may wear as much red, black, and SJS gear as possible, or they may wear their normal uniform.
 Please see page 31 of the Lower School Handbook for specific guidelines for out-of-uniform dress.

 • Social-Emotional Learning

-During the month of September, our Sharing Circle topics will focus on relationship skills and self/social awareness.
-Three of our topic threads are focused on learning about our Lower School theme- Creation, what it means to Live the St. Johns Way, and using “I Statements and recognizing emotions.
-Please be sure to check your student's grade level page for additional resources and table talk discussion questions.
+During the month of April, our Sharing Circle topics will focus on self/social awareness, responsible decision-making, and self-management.
+Three of our topic threads are focused on learning to take responsibility for our actions, healthy relationships, following directions, and working through small and big emotions.
+Please be sure to check your student's grade-level page for additional resources and table talk discussion questions.

 Books:

-• A Little Spot of Feelings by Diane Alber
+• A Little SPOT Emotion Coach by Diane Albe

 Upcoming Events: